James D. Evans, PhD

 Evans is a catalyst for continuing physical plant improvements at Lindenwood.
 Under his leadership, the university has constructed additional residence halls, a new student center, and a major renovation and expansion of Harmon Hall.
 Two new extension campuses, in Wildwood and Downtown St. Louis, have been added during Evans’ presidency.
 Evans is focusing on improving the campus landscaping and beautifying all of the Lindenwood University educational sites.
 He has ensured that the university provides the finest educational technology through wireless Internet connectivity at all of its major sites and campuses.
 Additionally, he spearheaded the creation of the campus' first student commons and a new student-athlete center, which was built in conjunction with the university's transition to NCAA Division II.

 Evans received his PhD in research psychology from Iowa State University in 1974; his MS in psychology from Iowa State University in 1969; and his BS in psychology from Geneva College in 1968.
 He is author of two books, and has been named to Who’s Who in the Midwest and Who’s Who Among America’s Teachers.
-He is on the board of directors of the St. Charles Optimists Club, Partners for Progress, the RCGA, the United Way of Greater St. Louis, and the Economic Development Center of St. Charles.
+He is on the board of directors of the St. Louis Sports Commission, Partners for Progress, the RCGA, the United Way of Greater St. Louis, and the Economic Development Center of St. Charles.

 He and his wife, Lois, a retired educator, live on the St. Charles campus in the Lindenwood House.
 They have a daughter, Laura L. Luebbert, who resides in Ferguson, Missouri.